JustinLove/alchemy_tutor/notes.md

 - multi-step challenges?
   - new scene design
+    - variable bulk amounts?
+    - special rewards?
+    - reward room
+    - conditional side bulk access
+    - superbulk removal?
     - gold is root of all solids
       - next to gold?
       - needs lots of poly
       - built into scene?
-    - lake does not have return portal
-    - conditional side bulk access
-    - superbulk removal?
-    - variable bulk amounts?
-    - special rewards?
-    - reward room
     - raise entry area
+  - instancing
+  - persistant spawning
+    - pixel trigger load timing
+    - return portals if loaded normally
+    - pixel scenes.xml are not in parallel worlds
   - lava leakage
-  - instancing
   - detect void?
   - output water? (ex) why is this a problem?
   - touch of water